Zigbee Relay: Smart Wireless Control for Energy, HVAC and Lighting Systems

 • Battery-powered Zigbee relays: Ideal for retrofit projects where wiring access is limited.
 Devices like our PIR 313 multi-sensor can trigger relay actions based on motion or environmental changes.

-• No-neutral wire relays: Designed for older electrical installations without a neutral wire.
-Our SLC 631 and SLC 641 smart switches operate reliably in two-wire setups, making them perfect for European and North American retrofit applications.
+• No-neutral wire relays: Designed for older electrical installations without a neutral wire. our Zigbee in-wall relays such as SLC631 and SLC641 operate reliably in two-wire setups, making them perfect for European and North American retrofit applications.

 These options ensure compatibility with almost any building infrastructure, reducing installation time and cost.